 Morocco is awash with archaeological sites, and Volubilis is no exception.
 It’s a small town not far from Meknes, where you’ll find 2,000-years-old Roman ruins.
 The ruins are really well-preserved.
 A museum explains the history of the city, and you can roam around freely in this town, which is a UNESCO World Heritage Site.
 Click here to go on a Volubilis trip from Fez.

 That was a list of the best places to visit in Morocco.
-Here are a few Morocco travel tips now!
+Now that you know where to go, here’s a nice Morocco itinerary.
+Below you’ll find Morocco travel tips!

 Morocco travel budget